 We weren’t allowed to take the front-wheel drive Priuses up the 6-percent slope, so cannot offer a direct comparison with the AWD version’s capabilities.

-Toyota folks said they’d tried it before we arrived and while the FWD models would make the climb, it was with great difficulty and a whole lot of wheel spinning, even with snow tires.
-Standard for the Prius, front- and all-wheel drive models, is low-rolling resistance all-weather rubber.
+Toyota folks said they’d tried it before we arrived.
+The FWD models would make the climb only with great difficulty and a whole lot of wheel spinning, even with snow tires.
+But for the Prius, front- and all-wheel drive models, low-rolling resistance all-weather rubber is standard.

-The Pruis ADW-e did, in fact, successfully muscle its way to the top from a standing start abut halfway up the slope, time and again, without slipping or sliding.
+The Pruis ADW-e however, did successfully muscle its way to the top from a standing start about halfway up the slope, time and again, without slipping or sliding.

 Even with those low-rolling resistance tires, Toyota’s standard traction control system kept the RPMs down and wheel spin to nearly naught while the electrically driven rear wheels dug in and pushed.

 The 2019 Prius AWD-e also delivered drama-free performance through the snowy esses and on the gently curving and moderately slick dirt track.
-But so did the front-drive version, which simply pulled the non-driven rear wheels along brhind sndtracked through the snow like a champ.
+But so did the front-drive version, which simply pulled the non-driven rear wheels along and tracked through the snow like a champ.